KCreate/stackvm/design/encoding.md

 Size specifiers are represented as 32-bit values and are used to denote a given amount of bytes in an argument.

+## Addresses

+Addresses are encoded as 64-bit values.